Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-Instead of subtracting the next number from the previous with all numbers to find the per iteration amount of each dimensional loop, we can calculate them.
+Instead of subtracting the next number from the previous with all numbers to find the amount of each dimensional loop, we can calculate them.

 <br /><br />

-The starting amount is always going to be the first number in the set.
+The starting amount will always be the first number in the set.

 <br /><br />